British & Irish Cup final: Munster A 29-28 Jersey Reds

 But Coombes went over in the final play of the half to spark the Munster comeback.

-O'Byrne's try in the opening moments of the second period gave the Irish side further momentum, but scrum-half Hardy darted in to steady Jersey nerves.
+O'Byrne's try in the opening moments of the second period gave the Irish side further momentum, but scrum-half Hardy darted in to briefly steady Jersey nerves.

 Johnston's try followed by Wootton's brilliant solo score put the home side ahead for the first time, before Sheedy's penalty edged the away side in front.